aelias/city/README.md

 Now you have the API running in a docker container

 ### Space to improve
+- Add environment variables and separated configs for development and production environments.
-- Work over chunks of received data to process them in an async way
+- Work over chunks of received data to process them in an async way.
-- Improve architecture
+- Improve architecture.
 - Add load tests to the project
+- Add metrics to the code (newrelic and datadog), for measuring and tracking errors.

 #### Beyond the requirements.
 Needs to be discussed with stakeholders
 - Convert the API to an async API, using message bus (maybe Kafka) and callbacks